pmean/build-website/text/99/modify.md

 **More details**

-**To convert a continuous variable, you need to specify the name of the new variable and the formula for the conversion**.
+**To convert a continuous variable
+- you need to specify the name of the new variable and the formula for the conversion**.
 Select TRANSFORM |
-COMPUTE from the menu, to get the COMPUTE VARIABLE dialog box.
+COMPUTE from the menu
+- to get the COMPUTE VARIABLE dialog box.
 This box has entry fields for the TARGET VARIABLE and for the NUMERIC EXPRESSION.
 You would type in the name of the new variable in the first field and then type an algebraic formula in the second field.
 SPSS thoughtfully provides you with lists of the current variables and all of the mathematical functions to save you a bit of typing.

+For example
-For example, if you were converting temperature scales, the two fields might contain temp_c and 5/9*(temp_f-32), respectively.
-You have to be careful about temperature measurements.
-I visited Toronto in 1994, and it was so far north that even in August, the temperature never got above 35 degrees.
+- if you were converting temperature scales
+- the two fields
+might contain temp_c and 5/9*(temp_f-32)
+- respectively.
+You have to
+be careful about temperature measurements.
+I visited Toronto in 1994, and it was so far north that even in August
+- the temperature never got
+above 35 degrees.

 **Be sure that you know the range of possible values for any variables that you transform**.
-If you define a formula with division and some of your denominators are zero, or if you define a formula using square roots and some of your data is negative, SPSS will complain and insert missing values into the offending spots in your new variable.
+If you define a formula with division and some of your denominators are zero
+- or if you define a formula using square roots and some of your data is negative
+- SPSS will complain and insert missing values into the offending spots in your new variable.

-**To convert a categorical variable, you must specify a list of all the possible current values and what you want to covert each value into.**
+**To convert a categorical variable
+- you must specify a list of all the possible current values and what you want to covert each value into.**
 This can be tedious.
 No one ever claimed that data management was fun.
 It's good form to account for every possible category when using RECODE.
 Using ranges and/or the ALL OTHER VALUES option will help.
-If you fail to specify a category, SPSS will assume that you want to use the same category code in your new variable.
+If you fail to specify a category
+- SPSS will assume that you want to use the same category code in your new variable.

 When you select TRANSFORM | RECODE you have the choice of recoding INTO SAME VARIABLES or INTO DIFFERENT VARIABLES.
-The folks who like to go bungee jumping without checking the length of the bungee cord usually select the first option. **Unless you want to make permanent and irreversible changes to your data set, always recode into different variables.**
+The folks who like to go bungee jumping without checking the length of the bungee cord usually select the first option. **Unless you want to make permanent and irreversible changes to your data set
+- always recode into different variables.**

 Also you should **plan for how you want missing values to be handled**.